 - The challenges that new world of working from home will pose for the design, implementation and documentation of an appropriate functional control environment; and

 - The likely change the cost-benefit dynamic of outsourcing / off-shoring so that many firms could find it beneficial & desirable to bring activities back in-house.

 Webinar Speakers: Isaac Alfon Founder & Managing Director at Crescendo Advisors, Shirley Beglinger Advisory Board Member at Crescendo Advisors, & Helio Correa Head of Risk & Compliance at NHBC (participated in the research that will be discussed).

-The event will be facilitated by Valerie du Preez.
+The event was facilitated by Valerie du Preez.

 A huge increase in data generation, data capture & data storage combined with significantly increased computing power is providing insurers with a unique opportunity to re-evaluate the value their data can provide; & the technologies available to do that.

 Actuartech and Montoux are collaborating on a content series that digs into the heart of what the modern actuary looks like, the challenges and opportunities facing the profession today, and what the actuaries of tomorrow could look like.